-In support of our newly-launched ‘Language Matters’ campaign we’re delighted to host a guest post from author and campaigner Bo Beolens.
+In support of our ‘Language Matters’ campaign, which looks at how language is used to influence how we all think about wildlife, we’re delighted to host a guest post from author and campaigner Bo Beolens.
 Bo has had a life-long interest in the natural world.
 He runs the vast Fatbirder website, his ever-expanding attempt to put as many birders as possible in touch with each other throughout the world to encourage friendship and conservation.
 Since the late 1990s he has had articles published in a variety of birding magazines in the UK and USA, and has written eight books.
 Bo is also Chair and Founder of ‘Birding for All’ and has written for several disability publications.

 What’s in a name?